 messing with being entertained by intoxicated people.
 I love throwing a good party, and mingling.
 A true extrovert, I relish small talk and listening to peoples stories, sometimes just watching people… regularly I miss being behind that big wood (or metal, or stone) bar.
 A rag in hand and an arsenal of amazing spirits stacked neatly and gleaming on the wall behind me, a party of people before me.
 Shaking martini's, layering shots, building icy cocktails, perfectly spiced Caesar's with a tower of pickled perfection perched on the rim, the rich legs on the glass of good wine, even pouring the elusive picture perfect draft pint is so satisfying.
 I enjoy the creative craft of being a barkeep.

 The reason I no longer do it?
 Well, I'm not as patient as I once was, bartending gigs are nights and weekends, great in your 20's but living like a vampire, is no longer in my cards.
 It's also human nature to remember the good things; the beautiful drinks, the laughs, the great stories.
 Not the clogged glass washer that floods your bar with sludge and soaks into your new boots, fights and mean drunks, or the waitress who doesn't know what she's doing and spoils a tray of perfection before it makes it to the customer.
 These days I satiate my need to bartend doing friends weddings, cocktailing at parties and cooking.
 And now canning.

-The good folks over at Beam global have released some incredible infused and flavoured whiskeys.
-I used Jim beam Honey, but the Canadian club dock 57 spiced, or the newest member of the team; Canadian club maple would do the trick, you could even omit the maple syrup, making room for more whiskey!
-Without any further delay; maple whiskey peaches!
+The good folks over at Beam global have released some incredible infused and flavored whiskys.
+I used Jim beam Honey, but the Canadian club dock 57 spiced, or the newest member of the team; Canadian club maple would do the trick, you could even omit the maple syrup, making room for more whisky!
+Without any further delay; Maple Whisky Peaches!